Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Introduction

 A rigorous theoretical assessment of FAS performance requires the spatial correlation model to accurately reflect the propagation conditions encountered in practical FAS deployments.
 To this end, various correlation models have been introduced, including the reference port model in \cite{9264694}, the equally correlated model in \cite{wong2022closed}, the block-diagonal correlation model in \cite{10623405}, and the fully correlated model in \cite{10103838}.
-Among these models, the fully correlated model in \cite{10103838}, modeling the channel of each port as a linear combination of channels at other ports, provides the highest accuracy for FAS performance evaluation, however, analytical tractability under this model remains unattainable.
-To address this issue, copula theory \cite{9159617} has emerged as an effective approach, which can accurately generate the multivariate distributions of correlated random variables (RVs) by only knowing their marginal distributions, and describe the structure of dependency among multiple RVs through copula function.
-As a type of elliptical copula, Gaussian copula has attracted considerable attention in the performance analysis of FAS \cite{10678877,ghadi2024performance1}, since unlike other types of copulas such as Archimedean copulas, it incorporates a covariance matrix to capture the dependence among multivariate normal RVs.
+Among these models, the fully correlated model in \cite{10103838} most accurately captures the spatial correlation, where the channel at each port is modeled as a weighted linear combination of the channels at all the other ports, with the weights determined by the eigenvalues and eigenvectors of the correlation matrix.
+Although the two-stage approximation proposed in \cite{10103838} results in a simplified OP expression, the analytical framework is not easily extendable to the generalized Nakagami-$m$ fading.
+Meanwhile, we note that in copula theory \cite{9159617}, the multivariate distribution of correlated random variables (RVs) can be generated from the marginal distributions under arbitrary fading, and that the dependency structure can be modeled using the copula function.
+As a type of elliptical copula, Gaussian copula has attracted considerable attention in the performance analysis of FAS \cite{10678877}, since unlike other types of copulas such as Archimedean copulas, it incorporates a covariance matrix to capture the dependence among multivariate normal RVs.
 In existing studies, the covariance matrix was approximated in \cite{10678877} using the channel coefficient correlation matrix from Jake's model.
-Accordingly, Gaussian copula links the FAS performance to the number of ports and the size of FA, enabling a more accurate modeling under different port deployment densities compared to other types of copula.
+Accordingly, Gaussian copula links the FAS performance to the number of ports and size of FA, enabling a more accurate modeling under different port deployment densities compared to other types of copula.